project-sunbird/project-sunbird.github.io/pages/features-documentation/mobileapp/allappfeatures.md

 ## Exploring Sunbird Features

 Sign in to Sunbird Mobile App with your registered credential.
 You will land to <b>Home</b> screen.
-Sunbird Mobile app allows you to navigate to the different features.
+It allows you to navigate to the different features.
 Tap associated icons to navigate to the relevant screen of the app.

 ### Home